eurekaclinical/eureka/eureka-services/README.md

   * `true`: update data
   * `false`: replace data
 * `prompts`: an array of SourceConfig objects containing any parameters for accessing the specified data source.
-* `propositionIds`: the data and/or phenotypes to retrieve from the data source.
+* `propositionIds`: the keys of the data and/or phenotypes to retrieve from the data source.
 * `name`: optional name for the job.

 #### Job object